microsoft/sqlworkshops-sql2022workshop/sql2022workshop/02_AzureConnected.md

 - Self-hosted integration runtime - The self-hosted integration runtime is a Windows program that must be installed on your network, separate from the SQL Server 2022 setup experience, to connect to SQL Server for Azure Synapse Link for SQL Server.

 - Azure extension for SQL Server - The Azure extension for SQL Server is used to set up the Azure Arc agents and extensions to enable SQL Server 2022 as an Azure Arc-enabled SQL Server.
-This extension is required to set up Microsoft Purview, Azure Active Directory (Azure AD) authentication, and Microsoft Defender integration with SQL Server 2022.
+This extension is required to set up Pay-As-You Go Billing, Microsoft Purview, Azure Active Directory (Azure AD) authentication, Microsoft Defender integration, and other Azure Arc services with SQL Server 2022.

+# Exercises

 You will learn more details about these features in this module: